-The financial statements of the Bank for the year ended 31 December 2008 were approved by a resolution of the Bank's Board on 5 March 2009.
-The Bank's shareholders have the power to amend the financial statements after issue.
+The financial statements of the Bank for the year ended 31 December 2008 were approved by a resolution of the Board of the Bank on 5 March 2009.
+The Bank's shareholders are entitled to amend the financial statements after issue.